 Radio-wave heating of iron oxide nanoparticles can regulate plasma glucose in mice.

 Science 336 6081 (2012): 604.

-Induction in Industry Articles and Patents
+Ultraflex in Industry Articles and Patents

 Induction heating systems have wide range of applications.
 Brazing process – joining two metal parts using filler material, is important part of these.
 Focus of this article is on the induction heating process implemented in brazing solutions.
 A brief review of the process is given at the first part.
 General classification of induction heating systems is described for quick reference.
 Theoretical and experimental guide lines are included to help during proper system selection and solution implementation.

 Design of desktop-scale metal wire-feeding prototype machine.

 Master’s Thesis.
 The University of Texas at Austin (2016).